QuarkNerd/blog/dgorst/_posts/2014-07-18-frp-with-bacon-and-d3.md

 </html>
 {% endhighlight %}

 As you can see, our HTML page is fairly minimal.
 It just contains the SVG element along with a header.
 We create references to the Javascript files we are using.
 Our work so far has been saved in *frp-with-bacon.js*.
-Now that we have an SVG element on our page, we shall update our Javascript to add a D3 chart to it.
+Now that we have an SVG element on our page, we'll update our Javascript to add a D3 chart to it.

 {% highlight javascript %}
 var updatesOverTime = [];